Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 http://www.csszengarden.com

 What is this?
-Everyone of these pages is using exactly the same markup.
+Every one of these pages is using the same markup.
 The only thing that changes from page to page is the CSS.
 You're not allowed to change the markup!

 How are these pages looking so different if you can't change the markup?
 That's the power of CSS!

 ## Typography

 One of the most powerful modes of communication is the written word.
 Typography gives form to the message.
-Beyond the words you use the shape and style of the characters becomes part of the message.
+Beyond the words, you use the shape and style of the characters to become part of the message.

 CSS provides a wide range of control over the character on a page.
 Let's look at a few of the properties available to us: